 - How do we know when we’ve achieved it?

 Collaborate With Your Client

 You can’t make all this up on your own.
-Collaboration with your client, either face-to-face or over Skype is critical.
-That’s why it’s necessary to spread out the discussion over several meetings if possible.
-It’s a lot to digest, plus you’ll build rapport with your client as you investigate all the angles.
+Collaborate with your client, either face-to-face or over Skype.
+It’s a lot to digest, so it’s helpful to spread the discussion out over several meetings if possible.
+Plus you’ll build rapport with your client as you investigate all the angles.

 At the end of the day, a thorough discovery process lets you to deliver more value to customers so they can solve their business problems faster and more effectively.
 Use it to set yourself ahead of the pack and set your projects up to not only succeed, but to delight your customers as well.

 Signup for email updates and get the same proposal I've used to close over $100k in consulting business.

 […] was all about Discovery.
 Going through a proper discovery process is the first and most important step in any web design […]